quadproduction/quadpype/openpype/modules/README.md

-# OpenPype modules/addons
+# QuadPype modules/addons
-OpenPype modules should contain separated logic of specific kind of implementation, such as Ftrack connection and its usage code, Deadline farm rendering or may contain only special plugins.
+QuadPype modules should contain separated logic of specific kind of implementation, such as Ftrack connection and its usage code, Deadline farm rendering or may contain only special plugins.
 Addons work the same way currently, there is no difference between module and addon functionality.

 ## Modules concept
-- modules and addons are dynamically imported to virtual python module `openpype_modules` from which it is possible to import them no matter where is the module located
+- modules and addons are dynamically imported to virtual python module `quadpype_modules` from which it is possible to import them no matter where is the module located
 - modules or addons should never be imported directly, even if you know possible full import path
  - it is because all of their content must be imported in specific order and should not be imported without defined functions as it may also break few implementation parts

 ### TODOs
 - add module/addon manifest
- - definition of module (not 100% defined content e.g. minimum required OpenPype version etc.)
+ - definition of module (not 100% defined content e.g. minimum required QuadPype version etc.)
  - defining a folder as a content of a module or an addon

-## Base class `OpenPypeModule`
+## Base class `QuadPypeModule`
 - abstract class as base for each module
 - implementation should contain module's api without GUI parts
 - may implement `get_global_environments` method which should return dictionary of environments that are globally applicable and value is the same for whole studio if launched at any workstation (except os specific paths)